jfriedlein/Numerical_examples_in_dealii/README.md

 A collection of different numerical examples implemented in deal.ii

 ## ToDo
-- add a few pictures of the meshes here
+* add a few pictures of the meshes here
-- add a documentation (input arguments, interface)
+* add a documentation (input arguments, interface)
+* update the QPlate grid with the new deal.ii function plate_with_a_hole
+* add optional parameters/switches (e.g. apply z-sym on pos z-face) as global variables into a standardised framework

 ## Interface
 make_grid(*):